I don’t know about you, but I’m absolutely obsessed with makeup.

-- Morphe Jaclyn Hill Master Brush Collection – My husband bought this brush set for me for Valentines last year (with a little prompting, of course) and I LOVE it!
+- Morphe Jaclyn Hill Master Brush Collection – I LOVE this set!
 I’ve been looking for a solid makeup brush set for a long time, and nothing has even come close.
 The tapered brushes make blending eyeshadow so easy that I can’t even use anything else.

 - PÜR Bronze & Brighten Cheek Palette – I received this palette in a Boxycharm box a while back, and I really like it.
 I’ve never been disappointed by anything I’ve tried from PÜR, but this is my favorite.
 The highlighter and bronzer are both really shimmery, and I love how they look.

 Throughout all my years of wearing makeup and trying every brand possible, I’ve narrowed it down to 7 essential makeup products that I have to keep at all times.